 Please see the Willamette Sponsored Programs Cost Matrix for detailed explanation of the cost of each program.

 A “host family” program is available for students who would like to spend time with and get to know a Swedish family.
 Students and families plan time to get together at their mutual convenience.

 - Advice on creating your class schedule (read carefully before completing the application materials - do not apply until instructed by the OIE)

 - Application for exchange students (do not complete this application until instructed by the OIE; read this page thoroughly before applying)

-- Accommodation information (do not apply for accommodation until instructed by the OIE; accommodation application included with exchange application materials)
+- Accommodation information - Student Housing (do not apply for housing until instructed by the OIE; accommodation application included with exchange application materials)